Julian-JN/Master_Thesis_Hebbian_CNN/README.md

 - The code is built using **PyTorch**, a popular deep learning framework.
 - The experiments were conducted using the **CIFAR-10** dataset.
+- Only additional folders which will be required to be ctreated by the user are a results folder, with a demo folder inside it to store results if required, and a datasets folder with a folder called cifar10, where the Cifar-10 dataset will be automatically downloaded
 ## Running Experiments

 To run the experiments, execute the Python files prefixed with `experiments_`.
 The suffix of each file indicates the architecture used: